 The accommodations deck is accessed from a central companionway adjacent to the helm.
 Here is another major departure from what we’ve come to expect from Prestige.
 Previous models had a separate and private entrance to the master stateroom, but while that was a unique feature, it ate up volumes of space in the stateroom and galley.
 It was time to move forward -- literally.

-With the single companionway access to the main deck, Prestige is now able to not only offer a full beam master stateroom that occupies nearly 60% of the lower deck, it can also put the king-sized master berth where it belongs: in the sweet spot of the hull’s centerline, thereby minimizing movement for its occupants.
+With the single companionway access to the main deck, Prestige is now able to not only offer a full-beam master stateroom that occupies nearly 60% of the lower deck, but it can also put the king-sized master berth where it belongs: in the sweet spot of the hull’s centerline, thereby minimizing movement for its occupants.

 To the port side is a chest of drawers built into the bulkhead.
 The top center drawer doubles as a vanity with a flip-up mirror and compartmentalized storage underneath.
 To starboard is a settee just under the hull side window offering enticing views of the waterfront.
-To the forward bulkhead, owners can opt for a 24" (61 cm) LED TV and the Bose Acoustimass 3 sound system.
+Owners can opt for a 24" (61 cm) LED TV and the Bose Acoustimass 3 sound system to the forward bulkhead.
 An owner’s safe can also be added ($700).

 The VIP is located forward and is in the usual configuration of an island berth accessible from both sides.
 Here, however, we seem to have more than ample access to both sides of the berth with wide steps allowing for more comfortable transitions.